iansmith/parigot/site/content/posts/is-os.md

 draft: false
 ---

->Updated October 6.
+>Updated October 6 and Jan 2.

 I've been thinking of this project, parigot, as an operating system.
 In particular the program that invokes and supervises wasm "apps" will be called the "kernel".
+Sadly, at the current time the program is named `runner`.

 There are some business reasons (fear) that one might not want  to advertise an "os" or "kernel" to the public at large.
 That warning aside, I think about parigot as an operating system because:

-* It can run any binary, built from any source language, that is compatible with its hardware platform.
-Since that hardware platform is WASM, there are already a number of languages that can generate code for it.
+* It can run any binary, built from any source language, that is compatible with its processor architechture and binary file format.
+Since that processor and format are WASM, there are already a number of languages that can generate code for it.

 * A key element in Parigot is the Application _Binary_ interface (ABI), a la linux.
 Again, the language you program in doesn't matter if you can  call the correct binary entry